-An alternative option is that Cabinet do not review the Strategic Risk Register.
-This is not considered a viable alternative as it is essential that members have strategic oversight of the organisation.
+An alternative option is that Audit and Standards do not review the Strategic Risk Register and the policy is not updated.
+This is not considered a viable alternative as it is essential that members have strategic oversight of the organisation and a policy in place to manage risk.